 Supporting Innovation with Science

-Metropolitan, in partnership with Los Angeles County Sanitation Districts, recently began operating the Regional Recycled Water Advanced Purification Center, a demonstration facility in Carson, to test and study a new treatment train to recycle water for potable reuse in the future.
+Metropolitan, in partnership with Los Angeles County Sanitation Districts, recently began operating the Pure Water Southern California Demonstration Plant, a demonstration facility in Carson, to test and study a new treatment train to recycle water for potable reuse in the future.
 The facility takes treated wastewater and purifies it using a three-step process: membrane bioreactors, reverse osmosis, and UV light with advanced oxidation.
 An onsite lab allows engineers and scientists to test samples from each purification process for numerous water quality factors.
 These tests help monitor the effectiveness of each step in the process, optimize operations at the facility, and ensure the purified supplies meets water quality standards.
 Water samples also are analyzed at Metropolitan’s Water Quality Laboratory, Los Angeles County Sanitation Districts’ laboratories, and contract laboratories.

 Should the project move to full-scale after the demonstration phase of study, the purified wastewater would be delivered through 60 miles of new pipelines to the region's groundwater basins, as well as for some local industrial use.
 A full-scale facility would produce up to 150 million gallons of water daily, enough to serve more than 500,000 homes.
 As the state develops regulations for direct potable reuse, the water also could potentially undergo additional treatment and be blended with Metropolitan's existing supplies at two of its treatment plants that provide drinking water to the region.